evergreen-ci/evergreen/docs/Project-Configuration/Notifications.md

 ### Spawn Host Expiration
 Receive notifications that your spawn host is going to expire soon, so you can update expiration accordingly if you don't want to lose the host.

-### Commit Queue
-Receive notifications on the status of your commit queue items.

 ### Build Break Notifications
 Project Admins may enable this at the project level.